tannousmarc/Magnum-Opus/README.md

 `npm run serve`

 Inside the nlpengine folder you'll find the server.
 Use pip to install any missing dependencies.
+After installing nltk, use `python -m nltk.downloader -d /usr/share/nltk_data PACKAGENAME` if runtime specifies any missing nltk packages.

 To launch the server, run: